 Sections without banner images

-Regular Page and Album Page sections that don't have banner images display the site's background color.
-This color is controlled by the Background Color tweak in the Main Content section of the Style Editor.
+Layout Page and Album Page sections that don't have banner images display the site's background color.
+This color is controlled by the Background Color tweak in the Main Content section of Site Styles.

 Use the Section Separator tweak to choose what happens when there are two consecutive pages in an Index without background images: